Nightshade14/Deep-Residual-Convolutional-Network/README.md

-We created a CIFAR10 classifier under 5 Million parameters with an accuracy of 82%.
+Created a CIFAR10 classifier under 5 Million parameters with an accuracy of 82%.
 The residual network has 4.8M parameters.
 It is a combination of broad and narrow networks.
+The project utilizes uv, a python dependency management framework built with rust.